sheila-anne/sheila-anne/src/pages/working-together/index.md

 path: /working-together
 pageDescription: >
   Discover how to supercharge your life, focus your mental clarity, and balance your ambitions with the ability to be present with Sheila Anne Life Coaching
-pageTitle: Working Together | Sheila Anne
+pageTitle: Coaching | Sheila Anne
 templateKey: "working-together"

 testimonials: